 Believed to originate in the Mediterranean, dill (like other Mediterranean herbs) can be grown in a variety of soils but thrives in well-draining sandy loam, rich in organic matter.
 Again, like its Mediterranean relatives, dill is a sun lover and needs 6-8 hours of direct sun each day.

 The plant is grown for either its seeds that are produced once the starburst shaped, yellow flower heads begin to die back or for its feathery, fern-like foliage.
 Dill does not like to be transplanted, so it is best to direct sow in the spring once all danger of frost has passed.
-Once the plants have emerged (7-21 days later), thin to 12-15 inches between plants.
-Thereafter, promote a bushy habit by regularly pruning the plants back and take care not to over water.
+Once the plants have emerged (7-21 days later), thin to 12 to 15 inches (31-38 cm.) between plants.
+Thereafter, promote a bushy habit by regularly pruning the plants back and take care not to overwater.

 Once the plants have established, they are less likely to succumb to dill plant problems.
 That said, there are always the aphids that seem to be drawn to anything green and a plethora of other pests that must be watched for.
 Dill plant diseases are generally more deadly than pest infestation, but pests often are the source of dill diseases.
 Identifying and prompt treating of these issues with dill are the keys to saving the dill plants.